 I talked to Courtney about the importance of respecting others and their property.
 Then I asked her how it was discovered that she'd written on the wall.
+After reading her a bedtime story that night, I asked again if she had any idea how the teacher had known for sure who had written on the wall.

-"I don't know, Daddy," she said.
+"I don't know, Daddy," Courtney again replied.